Print

 Description

-THE vegan vanilla cake that will put all vanilla cake recipes to shame- it’s incredibly tender, moist, and decadently sweet- yet, you’d never know it’s made entirely without eggs and dairy free.
-Absolutely everyone loves this vanilla cake recipe, vegan or not, and it’s guaranteed to turn even the chocolate cake lovers into vanilla ones..
-Just 9 ingredients too!
+This is THE vegan vanilla cake that will put all vanilla cake recipes to shame.
+It’s incredibly soft, moist with a beautifully tight crumb and decadently sweet- yet, you’d never know it’s made entirely without eggs and dairy free.
+Slathered in a vanilla bean dairy free cream cheese frosting, absolutely everyone loves this vanilla cake recipe, vegan or not.
+It’s guaranteed to turn even the chocolate cake lovers into vanilla ones.

 Ingredients